 - Must maintain a current, valid driver’s license, and have an acceptable driving record.

-- Detail oriented and ability to perform responsibilities with a high level of accuracy, consistency, and reliability.
+- Detail-oriented and ability to perform responsibilities and data entry with a high level of accuracy, consistency, and reliability.

 - Demonstrate strong organizational and time management skills.